 understand what the cost of the internal alternative is going to be.

 Understand the challenges.
-It's not necessarily easy to
+It's not necessarily easy to understand all

 those characteristics of the indirect costs and so forth, so it's important